gleich/fgh/README.md

 fgh ls <owner/name>
 ```

-### 🧭 `fgh pull`
+### ⬇️ `fgh pull`

-Pull all repos that don't have any not pushed changes.
+Pull all repos that don't have any non-pushed changes.
 Usage is as follows:

 ```bash
 fgh pull